- What are school hours?

 - Student Activity Annex - Houses the student community center and the karate dojo.

 - Cafeteria Building - Houses the cafeteria and also the school store, the “Black Market,” which is open on Wednesdays during lunch.

 - Athletics Center - The Athletics Center features a full-size gym with bleachers and a new gym floor installed in 2016, two large locker rooms, a newly renovated weight room, and a heated indoor swimming pool.

-- Fine Arts Building - The Fine Arts Building houses a dance studio, band hall, fitness room, and a performance theater with seating for 840 audience members, a full bank of stage lights, two mobile spotlights, dressing rooms, and a box office.
+- Fine Arts Building - The Fine Arts Building houses a dance studio, band hall, fitness room, and a performance theater with seating for 840 audience members, a full bank of stage lights, two mobile spotlights, sound system, dressing rooms, and a box office.